TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 brew services start postgresql@14
 ~~~

-If you are unsure about whether postgres is active, it's possible to check with this command:
+If you are unsure about whether `postgresql` is active, it's possible to check with this command:

 ~~~bash
 brew services info postgresql@14